gumaerc-testorg/14.147-fall-2009/content/pages/readings.md

 Roth, Alvin E., and Uriel G. Rothblum. "[Truncation Strategies in Matching Markets—In Search of Advice for Participants](http://ideas.repec.org/a/ecm/emetrp/v67y1999i1p21-44.html)." *Econometrica* 67, no. 1 (January 1999): 21-44.

-Pathak, Parag, and Tayfun Sönmez.
-"Comparing Mechanisms by their Vulnerability to Manipulation."
-Mimeograph, Department of Economics, Massachusetts Institute of Technology, January 2009. ([PDF](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.397.2497&rep=rep1&type=pdf))
+Pathak, Parag, and Tayfun Sönmez. "[School Admissions Reform in Chicago and England: Comparing Mechanisms by their Vulnerability to Manipulation](https://www.aeaweb.org/articles?id=10.1257/aer.103.1.80)." *American Economic ReviewI 103* (1): 2013.

 Dasgupta, Partha, and Eric Maskin. "[On the Robustness of Majority Rule](https://academic.oup.com/jeea/article-abstract/6/5/949/2295767)." *Journal of the European Economic Association* 6, no. 5 (September 2008): 949-973.

-Milgrom, Paul.
-"Simplified Mechanisms with an Application to Sponsored-Search Auctions." *Games and Economic Behavior* (forthcoming).
-Also available as [Stanford Institute for Economic Policy Research (SIEPR) Discussion Paper 08-013 (PDF)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.529.604&rep=rep1&type=pdf), December 2008.
+Milgrom, Paul. "[Simplified Mechanisms with an Application to Sponsored-Search Auctions.](https://siepr.stanford.edu/publications/working-paper/simplified-mechanisms-application-sponsored-search-auctions)" Stanford Institute for Economic Policy Research (SIEPR).
+2008.

 ———. "[Assignment Messages and Exchanges](http://ideas.repec.org/a/aea/aejmic/v1y2009i2p95-113.html)." *American Economic Journal: Microeconomics* 1, no. 2 (August 2009): 95-113.